Akryum/vue-cli-plugin-apollo/README.md

 vue --version
 ```

-If you don't have a project create with vue-cli 3.x yet:
+If you don't have a project created with vue-cli 3.x yet:

 ```
 vue create my-new-app